-- Ensure that they maintain an attitude of 'it could happen here' in respect of any safeguarding issues and report any concerns regarding the behaviour of a child directly to the Designated Safeguarding Lead (or deputy) or for an adult/staff member in the academy directly to the Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the academy's safeguarding regime through whistleblowing procedures and the Staff Behaviour/Code of Conduct inclusive of 'Low-Level' Concerns Policy. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 for schools that under the Counter Terrorism and Security Act, April 2015, that the school has 'due regard to Prevent' and to assess risk of children and young people being radicalised or drawn into extremism/terrorism (based upon potential risks in local area and that clear protocols are in place for all visitors so that their views are appropriate and not an opportunity to influence others). - Ensure from October 2015 that there is mandatory reporting to the police in all cases where academy staff discover that an act of FGM appears to have been carried out. - Ensure that they understand through online safety training that • technology is a significant component in many safeguarding and wellbeing cases and the additional risks for pupils online and continue to promote the academy's Online Safety Policy/acceptable usage in the protection of all pupils.
+- Ensure that they are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+Therefore, all staff should ensure that they exercise their professional curiosity and speak to the Designated Safeguarding Lead (or Deputies) if they have concerns about a child.
+This also means considering how best to build trusted relationships with children and young people which facilitate communication. - Ensure that they maintain an attitude of 'it could happen here' in respect of any safeguarding issues and report any concerns regarding the behaviour of a child to the Designated Safeguarding Lead (or Deputies), and report any concerns regarding the behaviour of an adult/staff member to the Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the Academy's safeguarding regime through whistleblowing procedures and the Staff Behaviour/Code of Conduct inclusive of 'Low-Level' Concerns Policy. - Ensure that they receive appropriate safeguarding and child protection training (including online safety) at induction.
+This training will be regularly updated.
+In addition, all staff will receive updates as required and at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 for schools that under the Counter Terrorism and Security Act, April 2015, that the school has 'due regard to Prevent' and to assess risk of children and young people being radicalised or drawn into extremism/terrorism (based upon potential risks in local area and that clear protocols are in place for all visitors so that their views are appropriate and not an opportunity to influence others). - Ensure from October 2015 that there is mandatory reporting to the police in all cases where Academy staff discover that an act of FGM appears to have been carried out. - Ensure that they understand, through online safety training, that technology is a significant component in many safeguarding and well- being cases and the additional risks for pupils online and continue to promote the Academy's Online Safety Policy/acceptable usage procedures in the protection of all pupils.
 This includes the management of internet access via children's own mobile phones or electronic devices that can allow them unlimited access to the internet without any restrictions using their own data allowance.
-It should be clear in every school's online safety policy/acceptable usage, the expectations of pupils regarding their own devices whilst on academy site and the consequences of any evidence of inappropriate use of the internet.
-This includes not using their mobile phones or smart technology to sexually harass, share indecent images (consensually or nonconsensually) and view and share pornography and other harmful content. - Ensure that they remain vigilant whilst visitors are on site and continue to promote the academy's commitment to keeping children safe through reminding visitors and parents of the academy's appropriate use of personal mobile phones/devices whilst they are on academy premises.
+It is clear in the Venerable Bede CE Academy's Online Safety Policy/acceptable usage procedures, the expectations of pupils regarding their own devices whilst on the Academy site and the consequences of any evidence of inappropriate use of the internet.
+This includes not using their mobile phones or smart technology to sexually harass, share indecent images (consensually or nonconsensually) and view and share pornography and other harmful content.

+• Ensure that they remain vigilant whilst visitors are on site and continue to promote the Academy's commitment to keeping children safe through reminding visitors and parents of the Academy's appropriate use of personal mobile phones/ devices whilst they are on Academy premises.
 This includes staff understanding and adhering to the Staff Behaviour Policy inclusive of use of mobile phones and electronic devices.

-The Venerable Bede CE Academy will work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+The Venerable Bede CE Academy will work with Local Authority children's social care, the police, health services and other services to promote the welfare of children and protect them from harm.